Kevin Stenlund: Winnipeg Jets

 As a free agent after five seasons within the Blue Jackets organization, Stenlund was signed to a one-year, two-way contract with the Winnipeg Jets on 13 July 2022.
 In the 2022–23 season, Stenlund initially played with AHL affiliate, the Manitoba Moose, before he was recalled and solidified a fourth-line role within the Jets in posting 6 goals and 9 points through 54 regular season games.

 Florida Panthers

 Stenlund left the Jets after one season with the club, signing as a free agent to a one-year, $1 million contract with the Florida Panthers on 1 July 2023.

 In the 2024 Stanley Cup playoffs, Stenlund appeared in 21 games, recording one assist.
-The Panthers defeated the Edmonton Oilers in Game 7 of the 2024 Stanley Cup Finals on 24 June 2024, making Stenlund a Stanley Cup champion.
+The Panthers defeated the Edmonton Oilers in game seven of the 2024 Stanley Cup Final on 24 June 2024, making Stenlund a Stanley Cup champion.

 Utah Mammoth

 As a free agent for a third straight year, Stenlund signed a two-year, $4 million contract with the Utah Mammoth on 1 July 2024.